parsehex/dashboard/README.md

-# Dashboard
+# MCC Dashboard

-This is a poorly-named Electron app that I made for work.
+This is an Electron app that I made for work.
 It mainly allows creating and viewing reports.

 ### Features